 It just so happens that these 3 combine to create conflict in a story.

 Tension is the one thing that sucks your audience in and turns them from spectators to participants.

 Transforms them from being resistant, to receptive to ultimately becoming Super Fans.

-Purpose Driven Brands are built in people’s minds using the power of story to motivate and inspire your peeps to join your Community and deepen the Connection they have with you and your brand.
+Purpose Driven Brands are built in people’s minds using the power of story to motivate and inspire your folks to join your community and deepen the connection they have with you and your brand.